eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

    - APIs must support OID4VP as a presentation protocol for credentials.

 4. **Credential Format Support**:
-   - APIs must be credential format agnostic, supporting extensions for different credential types.
+   - The DC API SHALL be neutral and open with respect to the format of attestations to be used.
+For example, if a "Registry of Protocols for Requesting Digital Credentials" is utilized, adding or removing protocols to the registry SHALL follow established criteria involving multiple stakeholders and SHALL not be determined by a single entity.
-   - The first instance of APIs must support both mdoc (for US mDL implementations) and VC credential formats (as specified in the EUDI Wallet ARF).
+   - The first instance of APIs SHALL support both mdoc and VC credential formats (as specified in the EUDI Wallet ARF).

 #### Out of Scope